-The Downtown Redevelopment Corporation and the City of Myrtle Beach held a ribbon cutting and rededication ceremony for Nance Plaza on Wednesday, March 6.
+The Downtown Redevelopment Corporation and the City of Myrtle Beach held a ribbon cutting and rededication ceremony for Nance Plaza on Wednesday, March 6, 2019.

 The plaza is at the intersection of Ninth Avenue North and Kings Highway, on the site of the former Flatiron Building.

 Daniel Wayne Nance was a master builder and was responsible for construction of many downtown homes and commercial buildings near the plaza, as well as historic homes along North Ocean Boulevard.

 In the early 1900s, at the age of sixteen, Mr. Nance moved to Myrtle Beach from Shallotte, North Carolina traveling in an ox-drawn cart.
 The late Mrs. Nance’s family owned a large farm and fishery near Withers Swash.

-“I hope that this shows our community that the city is committed to revitalizing this beautiful area, the heart of our downtown,” said Myrtle Beach Mayor Brenda Bethune.
+“I hope that this shows our community that the city is committed to revitalizing this beautiful area, the heart of our downtown,” said Myrtle Beach Mayor Brenda Bethune in a statement.

 In the near future, look for family-friendly events at Nance Plaza, providing an opportunity for everyone to enjoy the space.